Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 WHERE credits > 3
 ```

-- The result table contains a single row:
+- Now the aggregate function operates on the target table rows, **which match the `WHERE` clause condition**, leaving the result table with a single row:

 | number_of_courses |
 | ----------------- |